MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 ## Select key fields for the mini view

-Each record type has a mini view that displays limited information when they're collapsed or shown in a list.
+Each entity has a mini view that displays limited information when they're collapsed or shown in a list.
 The mini view is available at various places in the Viva Sales pane, such as in the quick view on the CRM tab.

 The mini view includes a fixed title and two configurable subtitle fields.
 The fields available in the mini view are the ones that are available in the detailed view.
 Key fields setting affect the Search behavior in Viva Sales add-in for Outlook.
 More information: [Search behavior in Viva Sales add-in for Outlook](#search-behavior-in-viva-sales-add-in-for-outlook)